Are You Looking for a Pedestrian Accident Lawyer in NYC?

 As mentioned previously, pedestrian accidents often result in serious injuries.
 In many accidents, a pedestrian sustains what is commonly known as a “bumper fracture.”
 This occurs when a car bumper hits the pedestrian's pelvis and legs shattering his or her bones.
 Another common injury involving pedestrians occurs when a pedestrian is "scooped" off the ground by the front of a car and smashed onto the hood and the windshield causing traumatic brain injury.
 Further compounding this injury is the natural reaction of the driver to step on the brake.
 This results in the pedestrian being thrown to the ground, causing further injury to the brain as well as spinal and pelvic injuries.

-The pedestrian injury attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf advocate for our clients' full financial recovery through detailed, meticulous preparation for trial.
-If you or a loved one has been injured in an automobile, truck or bus accident, please contact our firm to discuss your case.
+The NYC personal injury attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf advocate for our clients' full financial recovery through detailed, meticulous preparation for trial.
+If you or a loved one has been injured or killed in a pedestrian accident, call our Manhattan office at (212)-943 -1090 or contact our attorneys by email.
+The consultation is free.